 Liu encouraged other clubs and academic departments to openly discuss the attacks: “It would mean a lot to the AAPI community if other campus clubs and academic departments would release official statements or at least formally acknowledge the anti-AAPI hate that is going on,” he said.

 Insiya Gandhi (she/her), FCLC ’24, is a news editor at The Observer.
-She is majoring in sociology and minoring in political science.
-In her spare time, she can be found going for walks, revisiting dystopian YA movies and listening to country music.
+She is a sociology major and a political science minor.
+Her most fulfilling moments at The Observer have been developing and strengthening relationships with fellow editors and writers.
+In her spare time, she can be found chatting, walking (aimlessly but briskly), listening to Beyoncé’s “Renaissance” and raiding her mom’s closet.

-Maddie Sandholm (she/her), FCLC ’23, is the managing editor at The Observer.
+Maddie Sandholm (she/her), FCLC ’23, is the former managing editor at The Observer.
 She is a new media and digital design and visual arts double major.
 If she's not in The Observer office, you might find her drawing, playing guitar or playing Stardew Valley with her sisters.
 Previously, she worked as a layout editor.

 The Observer reserves the right to remove any comments that contain any of the following: threats or harassment, hateful language and/or slurs, spam (including advertisements unrelated to the topic of a given post), and incoherent phrasing.
 See the Community Guidelines page under the About tab for more information.